Christmas in World War II – The Military

 Many bases arranged Santa visits, concerts, and parties for the men.
 In addition, Americans often put together parties for local children.
 For example, the airmen of the 94th Bombardment Group stationed in Bury St. Edmunds threw a big party for British orphans.

-Most of all, the perilous times reminded the serviceman and woman of the reason for Christmas, the birth of Jesus Christ, who saves us from our sins and will one day usher in a new heaven and a new earth without hate and death.
+Most of all, the perilous times reminded the serviceman and woman of the reason for Christmas, the birth of Jesus Christ.
 Christmas services were held on all fronts, and the carols about “peace on earth, goodwill to men” were sung with special fervor.

 Being separated from family and friends during the holidays made war that much more difficult for those in the military, but creativity and generosity made Christmas meaningful and memorable.